openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 .. code-block:: llvm

     call void @llvm.dbg.value(metadata !24, metadata !25, metadata !26)

+..
+FIXME Attachments cannot be ValueAsMetadata, but we don't have a particularly clear way to refer to ValueAsMetadata without getting into implementation details.
+Ideally the restriction would be explicit somewhere, though?

 Metadata can be attached to an instruction.
 Here metadata ``!21`` is attached to the ``add`` instruction using the ``!dbg`` identifier: